 Senaatintori is a really nice part of town: the focal point is the white Domesday Church (Tuomiokirkko): a super iconic Finnish view.
 People from Helsinki like to sit on the steps in the sun and have a chat.
 (The church isn’t that impressive inside thought).
 There are quite a few little shops and cafes around, as well as a little museum or two on the streets that come off the central square.

 The Finnish National Museum (Kansallismuseo) is worth a visit, though it’s currently part-closed due to some centenary upgrades.
 Normally quite pricey, you can get in for free on4 PM on Fridays.
 Ateneum Art Museum is by the Central Railway Station (which is also a pretty cool building) and is a great place to find out more about Finnish art.
-Check out some other museums here.
-(Museums in Finland can be pricey so you may need to invest in a Helsinki card).

 I love a covered indoor market called Hakaniemen Halli which is just by the Hakaniemi metro station.
 Covered markets are big in Helsinki and this is a lovely place to buy fresh, organic produce and cool, local gifts.
 (There’s also another great one by Kauppatori).